T-count optimization and Reed-Muller codes

 \subsection{Overview}

 The rest of the paper is organized as follows.
 Section~\ref{sec:prelim} gives definitions and notation that will be used throughout the paper.
 Section~\ref{sec:phase} defines the linear phase operators, details their representation as weighted sums of linear Boolean functions and synthesis.
 Section~\ref{sec:topt} defines an additive subgroup of $\Z_8^{2^n-1}$ whose cosets correspond to the unique linear phase operators, then characterizes its binary residue as a Reed-Muller code and gives applications.
-Section~\ref{sec:proofmain} formally proves the equivalence of this (binary residue) subgroup with the length $2^n-1$ punctured Reed-Muller code of order $n-4$.
-Finally Section~\ref{sec:generalization} generalizes the result to circuits over $\cnot$ gates and phase rotations with angles of the form $\pi/2^k$, and Section~\ref{sec:experiments} details the experimental evaluation of our technique.
+Section~\ref{sec:generalization} generalizes the result to circuits over $\cnot$ gates and phase rotations with angles of the form $2\pi/d$, and Section~\ref{sec:experiments} details the experimental evaluation of our technique.